Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Applications to the analysis of Gravitational Wave data

-The $\lambda$ and $\beta$ are the given latitude and longitude, respectively.
+Above, $\lambda_{\rm E}$ and $\beta_{\rm E}$ are the given ecliptic latitude and longitude, respectively.
 The GPU-accelerated software we have used can be found in~\cite{katzucbszenodo}, which is essentially an adaptation of the waveform implemented for the LDC software~\cite{ldcsoft} and in earlier works.
 The injected parameters for the single binary are presented in Table~\ref{tab:ucb_params}. \begin{ruledtabular}

 \end{ruledtabular}